 Here Are the Best Plate Carriers

-My Review: 5.11 took their time and interviewed the highest level operators in the world and asked for their feedback while designing the TacTec Plate carrier.
+My Review: 5.11 took their time and interviewed the highest level operators in the world and asked for their feedback while designing.
 That effort did not go unnoticed and the attention to detail and unique features of this plate carrier set it apart in many different ways.

 Related Article: 15 Best Long Range Rifles (Ranked by a Marine Sniper)

-So what’s so great about it?
-Well, for starters, it’s the most comfortable and cool plate carrier I’ve ever worn.
-5.11 incorporated padded yoke-style shoulder straps, the same style that makes 5.11 backpacks so comfortable.
-This technology distributes the weight of the plate carrier very well and eliminates common plate carrier pressure points.
 5.11 also allowed the shoulder straps to have a little play, which allows them to move with the body, but not so much that they feel loose.
 The mesh/skeletonized cummerbund system is elastic and has some flex to it.
-This allows the plate carrier to stay tight against the body but still gives a little bit of flex, making it a lot more comfortable when bending, jumping, picking up heavy objects, leaning, or switching from prone to standing or vice versa.
 The mesh system makes it very breathable and still allows for molle attachments and even side SAPIs.
 The plate carrier is tapered at the top to give operators more freedom to move, while still allowing it to hold medium and large plates.
-This tapering style is also a much better shape to swim, climb, and hold things over your head.

 You get a laser cut molle/velcro panel on the upper half of both sides of the plate carrier and there is plenty of space to put your ID and morale patches, along with a front compartment to hold maps and other gear.
 The entire vest can be taken off in seconds with the specially designed one-handed quick-release system.